The Master and Margarita: Plot

+In Moscow, the havoc wreaked by Woland's retinue is attributed to mass hysteria and hypnosis.
+Normalcy returns after their departure, although those unfortunate enough to have crossed paths with Woland's retinue (such as the now-professor Ponyrev) experience disquiet every May at full moon, the anniversary of Woland's visit.

 Interpretations

 Response to aggressive atheistic propaganda

 Some critics suggest that Bulgakov was responding to poets and writers who he believed were spreading atheist propaganda in the Soviet Union, and denying Jesus Christ as a historical person.
 He particularly objected to the anti-religious poems of Demyan Bedny.
 The novel can be seen as a rebuke to aggressively "godless people".
 There is justification in both the Moscow and the Judaea sections of the novel for the entire image of the devil.
 Bulgakov uses characters from Jewish demonology as a retort to the denial of God in the USSR.

 Literary critic and assistant professor at the Russian State Institute of Performing Arts Nadezhda Dozhdikova notes that the image of Jesus as a harmless madman presented in ″Master and Margarita″ has its source in the literature of the USSR of the 1920s, which, following the tradition of the demythologization of Jesus in the works of Strauss, Renan, Nietzsche and Binet-Sanglé, put forward two main themes—mental illness and deception.
 The mythological option, namely the denial of the historical existence of Jesus, only prevailed in the Soviet propaganda at the turn of the 1920s and 1930s.